Toggle menu

 Businesses must also segregate their waste.
 See Commercial Waste for information.

-Landowners are responsible for the removal and correct disposal of waste from their land, irrespective of how it got there.
-This also applies where waste has arisen from illegal or unauthorised use of the land, although enforcement action will be taken against the perpetrators if their identity can be proven.
-Where private land is repeatedly used illegally, landowners are recommended to take measures to prevent unauthorised use.
+Landowners are responsible for ensuring that any waste on their land is removed and disposed of correctly, regardless of its source.
+This responsibility also applies where waste results from illegal or unauthorised use of the land.
+Enforcement action may be taken against offenders if they can be identified.
+Where illegal dumping occurs repeatedly, landowners are advised to implement measures to prevent further unauthorised use.

 Enforcement Action